JimmyStones/Pause_MiSTer/README.md

 - Add optional output of dim_video signal (currently used by Galaga)
 #### 0003 - 2021-09-22
 - Convert dim_video to sequential logic to ease timing issues
+#### 0004 - 2021-10-07
+- Convert pause_cpu to sequential logic to ease timing issues

 ## Implementation instructions